 Please refer to each individual event’s website for more details.

 Part of the main conference and attendance is covered by the main conference registration fees.
-The posters will be displayed as part of the poster session on the evening of July 30 from 6:20 pm to 9:50 pm.
+The posters will be displayed as part of the poster session on the evening of July 31st from 6:20 pm to 9:50 pm.
+The proceedings for SRW 2017 can be found here.

 Bayshore Grand Ballroom & Foyer/Stanley Park Foyer/Cypress